 Everyone is well aware of the fact that after using a computer for some time, it is definitely going to slow down.
 You will feel like every click you perform will take ages to complete.

 Not all of them can easily clear PC slow-down issues.
-For such users even simple computer maintenance tasks look very laborious.
-But, with the proper guidance any one can eradicate computer slow down problems.
+For such users, even simple computer maintenance tasks look very laborious.
+But, with the proper guidance one can eradicate computer slow down problems.

 Removal of unnecessary files and processes can dramatically increase the speed of your computer.
 Luckily, there are many applications that can speed up your PC/Laptop thereby, managing and optimizing your device for smooth operations.

-In this article we are going to look at what the average home user needs to use, between BleachBit vs CCleaner.
-Understanding both of them will give you a clearer picture as to which one would suit your requirement for cleaning your bogged-down operating system.
+In this article, we are going to look at what the average home user needs to use, between BleachBit vs CCleaner.
+Understanding both of them will give you a clearer picture as to which one would suit your requirements for cleaning your bogged-down operating system.

 Bleachbit vs CCleaner – An Overview